The Maximum Number of Pentagons in a Planar Graph: Proof of the main result

-Observe that every vertex of $Y$ is in at most one 4-vertex external path from $v_1$ to $v_3$ or one 4-vertex external path from $v_2$ to $v_4$, and each of these paths must go through the vertex $u$.
-A vertex $x\in X$ can only be in two such paths but this only occurs if $x$ is adjacent to $u$.
-Since $u$ can be adjacent to at most one vertex of $X$ in the region bounded by $uv_{i}v_{i+1}u$, there are at most $2 \min\{4,\abs{X}\} \geq 8$ such 4-vertex external paths using $u$ and a vertex of $X$.
-Also note that every $x \in X$ is in a type 2 cycle of $G'$ (for example, if $x$ is adjacent to $v_1$ and $v_2$, then $xv_1uv_4v_2x$ is a five cycle in $G'$).
-Therefore $\N_2 \leq \abs{Y} - \abs{X} + 8$, and it follows that This last bound is strictly less than $4(n-3)$ if $n\geq 11$.
+Observe that every vertex $y\in Y$ is in at most one external path of length three between opposite vertices of the cycle $v_1v_2v_3v_4v_1$.
+Moreover, such an external path of length three contains the vertex~$u$, see Figure~\ref{d(v)=4c}.
+Similarly, every vertex $x$ from $x\in X$ can be contained in at most two external paths of length three between opposite vertices of the cycle $v_1v_2v_3v_4v_1$.
+Moreover, if such a path exists, then $x$ is adjacent to~$u$.
+The vertex $u$ can be adjacent to at most one vertex of $X$ in the region bounded by $uv_{i}v_{i+1}u$.
+Thus there are at most $2 \min\{4,\abs{X}\} \leq 8$ external paths of length three between opposite vertices of the cycle $v_1v_2v_3v_4v_1$ containing a vertex from $X$.
+Also note that every $x \in X$ is in a type-$2$ cycle of $G'$, containing three vertices of $N(v)$ not in consecutive order.
+In particular, if $x$ is adjacent to $v_{2i}$ and $v_{2i+1}$, then $xv_{2i}v_{2i+2}uv_{2i+1}x$ is a five-cycle in $G'$, see Figure~\ref{d(v)=4c}.
+Therefore $\N_2 \leq \abs{Y} - \abs{X} + 8$, and it follows that If $n\geq 11$, then $\N(C_5,G)-\N(C_5,G')<4(n-3)$ and we are done by Equation~\ref{Equation:Induction_second}.
+From here we suppose $6\leq n\leq 10$.

-Before dealing with the smaller cases ($n=7,8,9,10$) we note the following, if there is precisely one vertex $x$ inside the region $v_iv_{i+1}u$, then this vertex $x$ is adjacent to the three vertices $v_i, v_{i+1}, u$ and no other vertex can be adjacent to these three vertices.
-We can apply induction in this case by removing $x$, and the details will be handled in the next case (Case 2.a).
-If there are precisely two vertices $x,y$ in the region $uv_iv_{i+1}u$, then one of these two vertices, say $x$, will have degree 4 and have the neighborhood $\{v_i,v_{i+1},y,u\}$.
-By taking the vertex $x$, we would be in Case~1.a.

-For the smaller values of $n$ we have the following.
-If $n=7$, clearly there will be precisely one vertex in one of the four regions $uv_{i}v_{i+1}u$.
-If $n=8$, then either we have two vertices in the same region (Case 1.a) or two regions with one vertex (Case 2.a, which is considered later).
-If $n=9$ or $n=10$, and if the other four vertices of $G$ are in the same region $v_i v_{i+1} u$, then $\N_2 \leq \abs{Y} - \abs{X} + 2$.
-It follows that

-so either we are done by induction or there are at least two regions containing vertices inside.
-In the latter case, by the pigeonhole principle, we must find a region with either 1 or 2 vertices.